Affiliate marketing is one of the most known (and most lucrative) ways to earn money online.

 I hope this small guide to affiliate marketing is going to help you to get started.

 There are many possibilities to earn money on the web.
 Most of them have in common that you need high quality content.
+In fact, check these residual income business opportunities.

 To generate truly high class journalistic content an education is the best way.
 Open School of Journalism offers a distance education program in journalism with many electives including online journalism, content marketing etc.